Sunday School - 6th through 8th Grade

 The first-year class for seventh graders, The Life of Christ, explores who Jesus is, what he did, and his teachings.
 The second year class for eighth graders, The Bible for Today: The Lives of Paul and Luther, examines the Acts of the Apostles, the teachings of the Apostle Paul, and the basic teachings of the Lutheran tradition.

-The seventh grade class begins the week after the Bellville Street Fair on Wednesday September 20th from 7:30 PM to 8:30 PM, and the classes are every Wednesday night, except for holiday weeks, until May 30th.
+The seventh grade class begins the week after the Bellville Street Fair on Sunday, September 16th from 9:30 AM-10:30 AM, and the classes are every Sunday morning, except for holiday weeks, until May 26th.

 Multi-Congregation Middle School Youth Retreat